jgilfillan/Niz-Plum-84EC-S-Pro-Ble-Non-RGB-manual/README.md

 ## 5.3  Bluetooth functions
-* Fn + 1 or 2 or 3 : hold for 3 seconds to pair that profile, BT light will fast blink
+* Fn + 1 or 2 or 3 : hold for 3 seconds to pair that profile, BT light will fast blink.
+Note that if you are trying to pair multiple devices, you must first turn off BT on the previously paired devices before you can pair a new device.
 * Fn + 1 or 2 or 3 : quick click, change profile, light will stay on for 5 seconds if connection is successful
 * Fn + `(~) : swap between Wired vs wireless mode